octokas/security-review-train/content/_index.md

 title: "Security Review Framework"
 date: 2025-01-12
 draft: false
-description: "A comprehensive security review framework for enterprise organizations"
+description: "A personalized security review framework for Smythe"
 tags: ["security", "framework", "documentation"]
 ---

-## Welcome to the Security Review Framework
+## Welcome Smythe to Your Security Review Framework

-This framework provides a complete solution for implementing and managing security reviews within an enterprise environment.
-Our approach focuses on practical, cost-effective implementation using existing tools and industry best practices.
+I've created this framework to provide you with a complete solution for implementing and managing security reviews.
+My approach focuses on practical, cost-effective implementation using existing tools and industry best practices.

 ### Quick Links